 PROKERA is used by eye doctors all over the world to treat eye diseases such as Keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency, and many other ocular surface diseases with inflammation.

 Amniotic membrane is part of the placenta.
 It is the tissues closest to the baby throughout development in the womb.
 Amniotic membrane protects the baby from any harm and it has natural therapeutic actions which help the baby develop.
-The tissues has healing properties that aid in ocular surface repair.
+The tissues have healing properties that aid in ocular surface repair.

 The placentas used to prepare PROKERA are donated by consenting mothers after cesarean sections (c-section) births.
 Mothers that donate are fully informed, have healthy lifestyles, and are tested against infectious disease prior to donation.

 PROKERA is a safe, effective treatment provided by a tissue bank regulated by the FDA.
 The tissue has passed many quality control tests before it is provided to our doctors.
-Please ask our doctors if you have nay concerns.
+Please ask our doctors if you have any concerns.